oroinc/documentation/backend/api/index.rst

 |FOSRestBundle| and |NelmioApiDocBundle| are also used for REST API.

-.. note:: The main format for REST API is described at |JSON API|.
+.. note:: The main format for REST API is described at |JSON:API|.
 Please make sure that you are familiar with it before you start creating REST API for your entities.

 The auto-generated documentation and sandbox for REST API is available at `/api/doc`, e.g. |http://demo.orocrm.com/api/doc|.